 Anyone who has climbed 600 British Marilyns or more is eligible for entry into the Marilyn Hall of Fame.
 Anybody wishing to make a claim should initially contact the Membership Secretary, Chris Watson, at firstname.lastname@example.org.

-RH Soc hosts the Latest Marilyn Hall of Fame which covers British Marilyns in England, Scotland, Wales and Northern Ireland.
+RHSoc hosts the latest Marilyn Hall of Fame which covers British Marilyns in England, Scotland, Wales, and the Isle of Man.

-Over 400 hill baggers have been registered in the Marilyn Hall of Fame for climbing 600 or more and around 150 have reached the Upper Hall with 1000 Marilyns.
+Almost 400 hill baggers have been registered in the Marilyn Hall of Fame for climbing 600 or more and around 140 have reached the Upper Hall with 1000 Marilyns.

 Of course, there are hundreds of relatively easy Marilyns around the country and some people have managed 24 in 24 hours to demonstrate what can be done.
 You can certainly reach the Upper Hall without venturing on anything particularly difficult.